CraneSoftwrights/board-baseball/design/README.md

 Take the time to review all of the levels' combined layers.
 More than once!
 Consider reviewing all of the tickets checked in against the results.

+Hide all of the layers.

-Ensure the `design-board-baseball-crane.svg` file is saved and a copy committed to git.
+**IMPORTANT** Ensure the `design-board-baseball-crane.svg` file is saved and a copy committed to git.
+At this point, any inadvertent changes to the SVG file can be ignored and the committed copy restored for future use.

 ### Create the PNG and PDF results